selffounder/safest-rag-research-project/README.md

 ### Why now?

 > Over 90% of modern companies are integrating AI agents into their workflows.
 > Yet, most ignore security until it's too late.
-This research aims to fix that before it breaks you.
+This research aims to fill this gap.

 ---